dgarrison63/agility2022/docs/class1/module1/lab1.rst

   a total of five elastic IP addresses: two for each BIG-IP management interface and one for the BIG-IP virtual server address that will be advertised out to the world using BGP.

 | More specifically, you will need to request a **Public IPv4** address
-  block that is a /31 in CIDR notation for **each** BIG-IP as well as a **Public IPv4** address block that is a /32 in CIDR notation.
+  block that is a /31 in CIDR notation for the BIG-IP as well as a **Public IPv4** address block that is a /32 in CIDR notation.
 These addresses will be used later in the deployment process.